 How can lawyers be involved in the ESG rating

 Aditi points out that lawyers come in to see when disclosures are made in understanding the disclosure vs. regulatory requirements.
 Lawyers need to link the multiple dimensions of environmental social and governance aspects to regulations (widen approach).
 Sankar Chakrabarti added that lawyers are already deeply involved in ESG issues on the failure to comply to ESG related compliances and/or manage with ESG risks.
 Examples are controversies that result into legal issues.
 Companies should be enabled through a better understanding of their ESG performance to prevent certain controversies and subsequent legal and reputational costs.
-Lawyers need to diversify their approach in assisting corporates in the prevention of controversies
+Lawyers need to diversify their approach in assisting corporates in the prevention

 What percentage of Indian funds are ESG driven?